theknickerbocker/lets-go/notes/assignment1.md

 `/snippet/views` will return a 404.

-**Worth reading the "Additional Information: The default servemux" section** Using http.Handle() and http.HandleFunc() registers routes with the default servemux, http.
-DefaultServeMux, which is automatically initialized by Go.
-This approach can make code shorter but is less explicit and can lead to security and maintainability issues due to its global nature.
+**Worth reading the "Additional Information: The default servemux" section** Using http.Handle() and http.HandleFunc() registers routes with the default http servemux, DefaultServeMux, which is initialized in the global scope.
+This approach can make code shorter but is less explicit and can lead to security and maintainability issues.
 For clarity and safety, it's better to use a locally-scoped servemux.

 ## 2.4.
 Wildcard route patterns
 Wildcard route patterns can be used to define flexible routing rules, commonly for path parameters.